Please feel free to contact the director to have specific questions not listed here addressed.

 When does a rotation begin?

 A rotation begins when there are enough people to start a class.
-If you are interested in the next rotation, email George Hendry at firstname.lastname@example.org.
-You will put you on a list and called when we are ready to announce the start of a new rotation.
-It will also be advertised on the website prior to start of the rotation and you will be able to register at that time.
+If you are interested in the next rotation, email Director Ghendry@mailbox.sc.edu.
+You will be added to the rotation list and called when a new rotation is announced.
+New rotations will also be advertised on the website prior to start of the rotation.
+You will be able to register at that time.

 Do I pay for the entire program at once?

 No, payment for each of the 11 courses is due before beginning that course in the program.
-All additional fees such as textbook and uniform are required by the start of the third course which is Stocks, Sauces and Soups.
+All additional fees for textbooks and uniform are required by the start of the third course which is Stocks, Sauces and Soups.

 When are the classes held?

-Classes are one of the following rotations: Monday and Wednesday or Tuesday and Thursday.
+Classes are held during one of the following rotations: Monday and Wednesday or Tuesday and Thursday.
 All classes start at 6:00 p.m. and end by 10:00 p.m.